JavierCervilla/BITCOINSDK/npm/README.md

 With built-in support for multiple wallet providers, PSBT signing, and atomic swaps via OpenBook, BitcoinSDK provides developers with an efficient and scalable way to interact with the Bitcoin ecosystem.

-✅ Features:
+## ✨ Features

-Multi-wallet support: Connect, sign transactions, and manage wallets effortlessly.
+- ✅ Multi-wallet support: Connect, sign transactions, and manage wallets effortlessly.
-Bitcoin RPC utilities: Fetch balances, send raw transactions, and interact with the Bitcoin blockchain.
+- ✅ Bitcoin RPC utilities: Fetch balances, send raw transactions, and interact with the Bitcoin blockchain.
-OpenBook Protocol Integration: Easily list and trade Counterparty assets via atomic swaps.
+- ✅ OpenBook Protocol Integration: Easily list and trade Counterparty assets via atomic swaps.
-React-ready UI components: Prebuilt components to accelerate wallet integrations.
+- ✅ React-ready UI components: Prebuilt components for fast integration.
-TailwindCSS compatible: Fully customizable UI with Tailwind support.
+- ✅ TailwindCSS compatible: Fully customizable UI with Tailwind support.
-🔗 GitHub Repository: BitcoinSDK on GitHub

 🚀 Get started today and build the next generation of Bitcoin-powered applications!

+## ⚙️ Instalation
 To install use your favorite package manager:

 `npm install bitcoinsdk`